 Lakeshore Park: Deck and Overlook

-On the Boardwalk’s east side, off Lakeshore Boulevard, are two opportunities to provide inviting gathering spaces through the creation of an over water platform at an existing outfall structure as well as a deck underneath the towering Live Oaks overlooking a playful, grassy field.
+On the Boardwalk’s east side, off Lakeshore Boulevard, are two opportunities to provide inviting gathering spaces by creating an over water platform at an existing outfall structure and a deck underneath the towering Live Oaks overlooking a playful, grassy field.